-Having been frustrated in my attempts to get a permit for Yushan during my spells in Taiwan, I got stuck into the fantastic day hiking in and around Taipei instead (in addition to having visited Taroko Gorge on my first trip to Taiwan).
-Taipei sits in a basin, and the ring of jungle-clad mountains around it provide myriad hiking opportunities, with many points of interest to visit including waterfalls, lakes, temples, and tea plantations, and cracking views out across the city below; combined with the fact that many of the trails can be accessed directly from the MRT, this all means Taipei is pretty much a hiker’s dream (albeit a rather weather-dependent one)
+But there are plenty of awesome hikes you can do without a permit, with Taipei alone having a ton of great hikes in & around the city.
+Taipei sits in a basin, and the ring of jungle-clad mountains around it provide myriad hiking opportunities.
+The many points of interest to visit include waterfalls, lakes, temples, and tea plantations, with cracking views out across the city below; combined with the fact that many of the trails can be accessed directly from the MRT, this all means Taipei is pretty much a hiker’s dream (albeit a rather weather-dependent one)

 The most famous hike within Taipei itself is Xiangshan (Elephant Mountain), though what with the crowds it’s far from my favourite – that would be the Neihu ridge hike to Bishan Temple, or perhaps the Yinhe Cave Temple hike in Maokong.
-If you have time to get out of the city, the trails in the abandoned mining areas near Jiufen are some really good hiking, and the popular mountain town of Jiufen is likely already on your sightseeing itinerary so you may as well hike to it!
-Taroko Gorge is further afield, but well worth the effort if you have a day or two to get out of the city – it’s doable as a (long) day trip from Taipei.
+If you have time to get out of the city, the trails in the abandoned mining areas near Jiufen are some really good hiking (and Jiufen is probably already on your sightseeing itinerary so you may as well hike to it!) and Pingxi Crags is another great hike in the same area.
+Taroko Gorge is further afield, but well worth the effort if you have a day or two to get out of the city – it’s also doable as a (long) day trip from Taipei.

 My Taiwan hike reports: